Light Phone: Light Phone III

 The Light Phone III was announced for pre-orders on June 11, 2024 with the first units eventually shipping on March 27, 2025.
 This is the first time they've announced a new phone without a crowdfunding model.
 Unlike the previous version of the phone, the Light Phone III has an AMOLED display instead of e-ink.
 It also has both a front and back facing camera with a dedicated shutter button.
 The price of the phone is double the cost of the previous model.

-Light OS
+Light Flip

+The Light Flip is a clamshell minimalist mobile phone produced by Light Phone.
+It will be released to the public in April 2027.

+LightOS

 The Light Phone II & The Light Phone III run an Android-based operating system called LightOS, developed by The Light Phone, Inc. Consumers have found ways to jailbreak it to access Android.
-In future iterations of Light OS, more features and services are in consideration to be added, including music streaming, WhatsApp, and ridesharing.
+In future iterations of LightOS, more features and services are in consideration to be added, including music streaming, WhatsApp, and ridesharing.

+LightOS is built on the Android Open Source Project (AOSP) foundation.
+Specifically, the version running on the Light Phone II was forked from Android 8.1 Oreo, as that was the base OS provided for the phone's Qualcomm MSM8909 chipset (Snapdragon 210).
+On top of the Android kernel and drivers, they implemented the user interface and native applications using React Native – a JavaScript web framework typically used for cross-platform app development.

+LightOS was developed in collaboration with the design agency Sanctuary Computer Inc., which joined Light in early 2018 to create the phone’s software stack.
+According to its developers, LightOS is the first operating system to embed a React Native application as the core UI launcher.
+The system is intentionally streamlined and designed to be used "as little as possible", providing only basic tools and eschewing the expansive app ecosystems of standard smartphones.

+LightOS aims to offer only essential phone functions in order to reduce distractions and encourage intentional use of technology.
+The Light Phone II and III running LightOS can perform core tasks like calls and SMS texting, along with a handful of additional features referred to as "tools" rather than apps.
+The operating system does not support an app store or any third-party apps as of 2025, and it omits services like web browsing, email and social media entirely.
+The company announced in April 2026 that it would release a software development kit for LightOS in the summer and allow users to create 'Tools' that could be shared with other users after being vetted.
+Light is also building more Tools itself including one to allow users to use Signal.